 - Hair Decorations: Apparently even Otomo isn't immune to this trope.
 Etsuko holds her curly hair back with two little barrettes.

 - Gory Discretion Shot: One of the policemen who arrives at the scenes of the apparent "suicides" remarks that it's far gorier than it should be, and another mentions that he's never eating spaghetti again.
 We have to take their word for it.
-Completely averted when Tsutomo kills himself with a utility knife, though.
+Completely averted with Tsutomu's suicide and the climactic battle between Old Cho and Etsuko.

 - Locked Room Mystery: Why the police force is so frustrated.
 They discover that the door to the roof hasn't been used in years and is rusted shut.
-How could they have gotten up?
+How could the victims have reached the roof?

 - Meaningful Name: Old Cho's full first name is Chojiro — which is (kind of) a portmanteau of the name Jiro, and Chojin — the Japanese word for superhuman.

-- Otaku: Tsutomo has been trying to get into college but can't because he is too obsessed with making model planes.
+- Otaku: Tsutomu has been trying to get into college but can't because he is too obsessed with making model planes.

 - Pajama-Clad Hero: Etsuko for the last half of the manga.